3 Easy Steps

 - Visit a Collection Center near you.
 No extra charges or Lab fees

 - Results emailed to you within 24-48 hrs.
 Rarer tests may take longer

 Easy to understand reference ranges for abnormal and normal are supplied with results

 Abnormal results are reviewed behind the scenes by a AHPRA Registered Dr and if applicable we will assist into appropriate Medical care.

 No extra charges or Lab fees

 NATA accredited Pathology.
 Australia wide

-We are a direct access testing program partnered with the major Australian NATA accredited Laboratories.
+We are a direct access testing program using trusted NATA accredited Laboratories.